denoland/fresh/README.md

 project to GitHub, create a `fresh` project, and link it to `main.ts` file in the created repository.

-To learn more about how to use `fresh`, visit the documentation.
+For a more in-depth getting started guide, visit the [Getting Started](./docs/getting-started.md) page in the `fresh` docs.